 Persian Vegan Food

 Persian cuisine includes a great number of vegan dishes.
-Even the well-known non-vegan Persian cookbook “Joon: Persian Cooking Made Simple” includes more than 50 vegan Persian recipes.
+Even the well-known, non-vegan Persian cookbook “Joon: Persian Cooking Made Simple” includes more than 50 recipes for vegan Persian food.
 Many dishes that include meat today were originally cooked vegan about a century ago.

 Basically, Persian cuisine can be categorized as different kinds of polo, khoresh, khorak, aash, purees, fast food, desserts, and side dishes.

 Polo, or polow, is Persian-style steamed rice cooked with herbs, vegetables and other ingredients.
 This dish is generally cooked vegan.

 Depending on the special type of ingredients and spices used, there are plenty of different kinds of polo, such as adas polo (lentil rice), baghali polo (dill and fava bean rice), lubia polo (green bean rice), tahchin (rice cake), dampokht goje (tomato rice), and many other dishes.

 All of these include rice as the main ingredient, but each has its own unique taste.